adharmic/satyaloka/src/content/articles/creating-a-mock-os-with-javascript.md

 </div>

 I got mixed reviews from this design, with some appreciating the bright colors and thick borders whereas others found it a little too childish and gimmicky for a professional portfolio site.
 Ultimately, I ended up scrapping the idea to build something a little more modern.
-Or should I say something a little _less_ retro?
+Or should I say something a little _less retro_?

 # Riffing on Operating Systems
 With my recent explorations of Linux, I've been learning increasingly more about the lower levels of computing.
 I've always been fascinated by operating systems and I have a personal goal to eventually build one from scratch.
 Drawing inspiration from that desire, I decided to experiment with my knowledge of web technologies to try and simulate the _user experience_ of an operating system while still being functional as a personal portfolio.